mstrechen/labs/README.md

-# labs
-Laboratory works from university
+# Laboratory works from university

+Here is my collection of laboratory work.
+Some of them comes with reports (ukr.).

+# License

+MIT default license.